 Topic: we are starting Year 4 with a brilliant topic: The Romans!
 We will begin by researching the legend of Romulus and Remus then look at the spread of The Roman Empire over time before investigating why the Roman Army was so successful.
 We will also endeavour to answer the following questions: How and why did the Romans build roads in Britain?
 Why did Queen Boudicca lead a revolt against the Romans and what happened?
 Who was Emperor Hadrian and what was he famous for?
 We are hoping to take the children on a trip to the Dewa Centre in Chester shortly after half term; further information will be sent soon!

 Music - Mrs Geelan will be focusing on songs linking to our Topic.

-Our PE sessions will take place on Tuesday afternoons and Wednesday mornings (with coach.)
-Please make sure you have a full PE kit in school and tracksuit bottoms for chillier days if we are outside (this will be needed for orienteering on Wednesday mornings).
-It's usually easier to leave your kit here and take it home for a well-deserved wash at the end of each half term.
+Our PE sessions will take place on Wednesday afternoons (with a professional coach) and also on Friday mornings (with the Larch teaching team).
+Please make sure your child has a full PE kit in school and tracksuit bottoms for chillier days if we are outside.
+It's usually easier to leave kits at school and take them home for a well-deserved wash at the end of each half term.
 Please could girls remember to have a bobble to tie back their hair and we will provide tape to cover any earrings worn.
 It's also a good idea to include a pair of socks in the kit if girls like to wear tights for school.